Looking for a men’s life coach in Portland to help you with self-confidence?

 You’re here because of self-doubt.
 That’s okay.
 We’ve all been there.

-You’re a smart guy, so you feel like you should be able to figure this out on your own.
+You’re a smart guy.
+You feel like you should be able to figure this out on your own.

 But somehow, you can’t.

-It’s frustrating, and you’d rather not ask for help.
+It’s frustrating.
+You’d rather not ask for help.

 Yet here you are.